RenderKit/embree/README.md

     void rtcSetOcclusionFilterFunction8 (RTCScene, unsigned geomID, RTCFilterFunc8 );
     void rtcSetOcclusionFilterFunction16(RTCScene, unsigned geomID, RTCFilterFunc16);

-See [tutorial05] for an example of how to use the filter functions.
+See tutorial [Intersection Filter] for an example of how to use the filter functions.

 Displacement Mapping Functions
 ------------------------------